2020 Boulder Fringe Festival | Policies & Procedures

 ○ Our agreements with venues involved in the Fringe Festival state that no artist or performing company will contact the venues independently, and that all venue-related communications are processed through the Boulder Fringe staff.
 Contacting the venue directly will result in a charged fee of $100 to the performing company, and possible removal from the festival.

 All BYOVs must be within "reasonable distance" of the main box office venue.
 BYOV's are an opportunity for artists to participate in the festival who have unusual space or time requirements.
-A "resonable distance" means that audiences, volunteers and other staff can get to the venue within a few minutes to attend to the normal administrative functions of the festival experience.
+A "resonable distance" means that audiences, volunteers and other staff can get to the venue within a 15 minutes to attend to the normal administrative functions of the festival experience.
 This can be flexible based on the unique circumstances of each.
-If you wish to provide a BYOV, contact email@example.com to discuss the details of your particular venue.
-FRINGE CENTRAL, box office and ticketing will be located at the Pine Street Church, 1237 Pine Street, Boulder, CO 80302.
+If you wish to provide a BYOV, contact firstname.lastname@example.org to discuss the details of your particular venue.
+FRINGE CENTRAL, box office and ticketing will be located at the Pine Street Church, 1237 Pine Street, Boulder, CO 80302 and onsite at the BYOV.

 BYOV (Bring Your Own Venue) Information